 Illustration by Ayo Arogunmati

-Safi Bachall, a scientist who has also led a company as a CEO noticed through his experience that companies, like water have two transition phases – the innovation phase and the steady state phase that diminishes the innovativeness of the firm.
-He derived a formula for calculating the phase transition period for a company described as – phase transition equals equity multiplied by management span squared multiplied by fitness divided by salary or better denoted as (M = E x S^2 x F / G).
+Safi Bachall, a scientist who has also led a company as a CEO noticed through his experience that companies, like water, have two transition phases—the innovation phase and the steady-state phase that diminishes as the company grows and matures.
+He derived a formula for calculating the phase transition period for a company described as equity multiplied by the square of management span multiplied by fitness divided by salary (M = E * S^2 * F / G).

-While art should limit the amount of science in the creation process, there is an urgent requirement for the artist to not only state that they want more equity, but to prove it out with models to capture how quickly or slowly the phase transition is likely to happen to them in their career.
-The opportunity for artist is now when there is still a winner take all as more streaming services enter the market.
-The artist should be leaning out the management levels, reducing the salary burden while increasing the equity and fitness component of the model presented to manage the phase transition.
+While art should limit the amount of science in the creation process, there is an urgent requirement for the artist to find new ways to think about their phase transitions.
+Artists should not only state that they want more equity, but to prove it out with models to capture how the phase transition is likely to happen to them in their career.
+The artist should lean out the management levels, reducing the salary burden while increasing the equity and fitness component of the model presented to manage the phase transition.